openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 ## Available Self-hosted Runners

-Two groups of the self-hosted runners are available:
+Two groups of self-hosted runners are available:

-* Dynamically spawned Linux and Windows runners with CPU-only capabilities
+* Dynamically-spawned Linux and Windows runners with CPU-only capabilities
 * Dedicated Linux runners with GPU capabilities

-### Dynamically Spawned Linux and Windows Runners
+### Dynamically-spawned Linux and Windows Runners

 These self-hosted runners are dynamically spawned for each requested pipeline.
 Several configurations are available, which are identified by different group names.